-My colleague, Peter Wheeler, also speaking at this conference has commented on the importance of meeting user requirements by a pragmatic approach to the problems in hand.
-I in turn should like to consider some of the linguistic problems which have caused real difficulty and explain how they were solved, before going on to argue why many of the fears of more theoretically oriented linguists working on MT developments are largely unfounded.
+My colleague, Peter Wheeler, who is also speaking at this conference, will be commenting in some detail on the importance of meeting user requirements by means of a pragmatic approach to the problems in hand.
+I should now like to consider some of the linguistic problems which have caused real difficulty and explain how they were solved, before going on to argue why many of the fears of more theoretically oriented linguists working on MT developments are largely unfounded.